Hamza417/Inure/.github/CONTRIBUTING.md

 ## Guidelines

+- First and foremost, open an issue to discuss your proposed changes before starting work on them.
 - Ensure your code is well-documented and follows the existing style.
 - Make sure you understand Inure's architecture and design principles before making significant changes.